How to organize an Instameet? (updated sept 2018)

 – End your Instawalk with a nice sunny lunch in a park or even in cool bar where you can unwind and talk about the event.

 – We mentioned something about this above, but allow me to elaborate on this.
 You should end you Instawalk or Instameet with a group drink at a cool bar of coffee shop, or even in a park.
-This will allow you to comment the event, share some pictures, Nicks and Facebook contacts.
+This will allow you to comment the event, share some pictures, user names and Facebook contacts.

 – The moment the event ends is the perfect moment to ask for advice and share your best tricks and knowledge.
 This is very appreciated by most people after an event ends.

 – Organizers or coordinators should collect all participants Nicks in order to send all of them information about what went on at the Post-Instawalk or just to share information for the next Instameet or Instawalk.